Matyas92/recipe_react/README.md

-# Recipe finder with API
+# Recipe finder with API, React.js, Material UI

 - Get a random recipe if you are not sure what to eat, or search for a specific recipe.
 Or search by categories.
   Categories like countries or ingredients.